 The SafeCare BC policy templates are provided to SafeCare BC members as a benefit of membership.

-SafeCare BC is also developing policy templates on the following workplace health and safety issues:
+SafeCare BC also developed policy templates on the following workplace health and safety issues:

 Continuing care workers interact closely with residents and their families, often under difficult circumstances.
 Residents may act aggressively due to their medical condition (such as dementia status), or the medication they are taking.
 They may also have a history of violent behaviour, or feel frustrated and angry as a result of their circumstances.
 Acts of violence and aggression currently account for 11% of injury claims within continuing care1.
 Violence Prevention Policies can reduce the risk of injury to continuing care workers, improve workplace safety, and create a more positive working environment.